Bal33p/HCXDumpTool-on-RasberryPi-Zero-W-Using-Onboard-Broadcom-Chip-HowTo/README.md

 	Save and reboot

-Example of rc.local edits:
+•	Example of rc.local edits:

 	GNU nano 2.7.4                  File: etc/rc.local                  Modified

 	#
 	# By default this script does nothing.

 	# Print the IP address
 	_IP=$(hostname -I) || true
 	if [ "$_IP" ]; then
+  		printf "My IP address is %s\n" "$_IP"
+	fi
-  printf "My IP address is %s\n" "$_IP" fi iw phy `iw dev wlan0 info | gawk '/wiphy/ {printf "phy" $2}'` interface add mon$ ifconfig mon0 up exit 0
+	iw phy `iw dev wlan0 info | gawk '/wiphy/ {printf "phy" $2}'` interface add mon$ ifconfig mon0 up
+	exit 0

-At this point, monitor mode is active on system startup.
+•	At this point, monitor mode is active on system startup.
 There is no need to call airmon-ng.

-•	The interface has already set the Radiotap header, therefore, tools like tcpdump or airodump-ng can be used out of the box: o	 tcpdump -i mon0 ( confirm Monitor mode is working then cancel)
+•	The interface has already set the Radiotap header, therefore, tools like tcpdump or airodump-ng can be used out of the box:

+	tcpdump -i mon0 ( confirm Monitor mode is working then cancel)

-Install HCXDumpTool by ZerBea
+•	Install HCXDumpTool by ZerBea

 •	hcxdumptool